awsdocs/aws-lambda-developer-guide/doc_source/gettingstarted-features.md

 # AWS Lambda Features<a name="gettingstarted-features"></a>

 AWS Lambda provides a management console and API for managing and invoking functions\.
-It provides runtimes that support a standard set of features so that you can easily switch between languages and frameworks depending on your needs\.
-In addition to functions, you can also create versions, aliases, layers and custom runtimes\.
+It provides runtimes that support a standard set of features so that you can easily switch between languages and frameworks, depending on your needs\.
+In addition to functions, you can also create versions, aliases, layers, and custom runtimes\.

 **Topics**
 + [Programming Model](#gettingstarted-features-programmingmodel)